civiform/civiform/cloud/azure/README.md

-re-export your account key (although you can also re-export your account key via the commands below), note that it does a pretty fuzzy regex match for the storage account name so if you are doing something special you might have to wright your own script to do that!
+re-export your account key (although you can also re-export your account key via the commands below), note that it does a pretty fuzzy regex match for the storage account name so if you are doing something special you might have to write your own script to do that!

 ## Export your account key
 In order to use terraform with the azure backend you'll need to get the